 Is it possible to obtain an extension to the submission deadline?

 UCI Libraries is unable to provide any extensions.
-The deadlines set by Graduate Division are hard.
+The deadlines are set by the Graduate Division, and the library does not have any influence over these deadlines.

 How do I rush or expedite the review of my manuscript?